pokepark/PokemonRaidBot/README.md

 Set `RAID_LATE_TIME` to the amount of minutes the local community will may be wait for the late participants.

+Set `RAID_POLL_UI_ORDER` to the customize the order of the buttons rows for the raid polls.
+The default is 'extra,teamlvl,time,pokemon,status' but can be changed to any other order, e.g. 'time,pokemon,extra,status,teamlvl'.

+Set `RAID_EX_GYM_MARKER` to set the marker for ex-raid gyms.
+You can use a predefined icon using the value 'icon' or any own marker, e.g. 'EX'.

 ## Raid sharing

 You can share raid polls with any chat in Telegram via a share button.